VictorKMaina/Neighbourhood/README.md

 ## Back-end

-This repo hosts the front-end side of the that is built in Angular.
+This repo hosts the front-end side of the application that is built in Angular.
 The app has a back-end that is deployed separately.
 You can find the repo [here](https://github.com/SharonFaith/neighbourhood-backend).

 ## Installation

-To run this app locally on your Ubuntu computer, simply clone this repo.
+To run the app locally on your Ubuntu computer, simply clone this repo.
 For this you will first need to install Git.

 ```
 sudo apt install git